ziramehr/parstin/README.md

 Example:![image](https://user-images.githubusercontent.com/83266560/117551421-b77c6600-affa-11eb-96e3-2803c1791d4f.png)

 ### Implementation
-A conceivable interpretation can involve a web interface showing the user a random verse from a piece of modern poetry (e.g. Yušij, Axawân Sâles, Sepehri, Šâmlu, Kasrâyi, etc.) and presenting them with pronunciation choices for that verse.
-If the user would like that verse, they could choose to conduct the same exercise for a larger portion of the same poem one verse at a time.
+A conceivable interpretation can involve a web interface showing the user a random verse from a piece of modern poetry (e.g. from Yušij, Axawân Sâles, Sepehri, Šâmlu, etc.) and presenting them with pronunciation choices for that verse.
+If the user found themselves interested, they could choose to conduct the same exercise for a larger portion of the same poem one verse at a time.

 ### Critically-needed resources
 - Any (semi-)comprehensive database of persian words (in PPWS) accompanied with their pronunciation or Pârstin transliteration would be extremely crucial and helpful.
-At this time, the only avialble resource that I could locate with useful data (Pārstin instead of phonetics) is the [Etymological Astronomy and Astrophysics Encyclopedia by Dr. M. Heydari-Malayeri](http://dictionary.obspm.fr/index.php).
+At this time, the only avialble resource that I could locate with such data is the [Etymological Astronomy and Astrophysics Encyclopedia by Dr. M. Heydari-Malayeri](http://dictionary.obspm.fr/index.php).
 - A community of users and developers who can relate with the rationals of this project and acknowledge its value to the point that they would be willing to contribute to its developments.

 ## PHASE 2
 ### Objectives
-Once the amount of data collected in PHASE 1 is sufficient enough to train an AI algorithm for interpreting the pronunciation of phrases, we can present the user with the AI's predictions transcribed in Pârstin and let them correct it when needed.
+Once the amount of data collected in PHASE 1 is sufficient enough to train an AI algorithm for interpreting the pronunciation of phrases, we can present the user with the AI's predictions transcribed in Pârstin and encourage the user to correct them when needed.
+It is important to collect this data as well.

 ### Implementation
 This Phase can also be implemented in a web browser environment.
-For example, as an extension which overlays the webpages in PPWS with Pârstin transliteration, or as a designated website which presents the reader with the predicted Pârstin transliteration of Pârsi literature, and gives them the option to correct the predictions when required.FUTURE PHASESWhile the databases described in previous phases are being populated, and the Machine Learning Models are being periodically retrained with new data, we can focus on:-OCR of texts and manuscripts,-Advancing the AI to become capable of transliterating even the Classical Persian Literature and Poetry,-Making a user-friendly app which can work between scanners and printers as seamlessly as possible,-Developing composition tools (e.g. a keyboard for smartphone) for suggesting precise Pârsi equivalents for the obscure and imprecise foreign vocabulary that has infiltrated Pârsi through ages.
+For example, as an extension which overlays the webpages in PPWS with Pârstin transliteration, or as a designated website which presents the reader with the predicted Pârstin transliteration of Pârsi literature, and gives them the option to correct the predictions when required.

+## FUTURE PHASES
+While the databases described in previous phases are being populated, and the Machine Learning Models are being periodically retrained with new data, we can focus on:
+- OCR (Optical Character Recognition) of texts and manuscripts,
+- Advancing the AI to become capable of transliterating even the Classical Persian Literature and Poetry,
+- Making a user-friendly app which can work between scanners and printers as seamlessly as possible,
+- Developing composition tools (e.g. a keyboard for smartphones) for suggesting precise Pârsi equivalents for the obscure and imprecise foreign vocabulary that has infiltrated Pârsi through ages.

+# Miscellaneous
-## Approaching the PPWS OCR (Optical Character Recognition)
+## Thoughts on the PPWS OCR
 For this process, a good approach might be to first evaluate the existing PPWS OCRs and if the performance was not satisfactory (close to perfect) we need to consider creating a better OCR tool.
 Here are some ideas that I can imagine being helpful:
 1- Taking advantage of the common textbook fonts as well as [the wealth of the novel fonts resembling handwriting and calligraphy](https://maryamsoft.com/FontShop/) that has recently become available, thanks to the creative work of iranian typographers, to creating training datasets.
 This way the OCR will more likely be effective for handwritings as well as texts.
 2- Take advantage of Image Augmation methods such as imgaug for adding various noise, rotation and distortion effects to the dataset.